-People use car covers for a whole number of different reasons – some want to protect their pride & joy, others need a little weatherproofing, and some use them as a security aid.
-But understanding the benefits of choosing the best car cover for your need can get complex … there must be hundreds of different styles and choices.
+People use car covers for a whole number of different reasons.
+Some want to protect their pride & joy, others need a little weatherproofing.
+And some use them as a security aid.
+But understanding the benefits of choosing the best car cover for your needs can get complex.
+There must be hundreds of different styles to choose from.

 So what sort of thing should you consider?
 Surely, so long as it fits your car, that’s all you really need?
 Right?

-While an outdoor car cover will work indoors, it still wouldn’t necessarily be the best choice – bulky, expensive, more awkward to fit … And flipping that around, an indoor cover used outside would be ok as a temporary measure, but certainly wouldn’t last that well, nor give the same level of protection.
+While an outdoor car cover will work indoors, it still wouldn’t necessarily be the best choice.
+They’re bulky, expensive, and more awkward to fit.
+And flipping that around, an indoor cover used outside would be ok as a temporary measure.
+However, it certainly wouldn’t last that long nor give the same level of protection.

 Is this going to be a dust cover?
 Or does it need to add a layer of protection?
 Do you need something that could help prevent dings and scratches?

-Car covers come in an array of different construction materials – from a light nylon through to heavy plastic, and everything in-between.
+Car covers come in an array of different construction materials – from light nylon to heavy plastic, and everything in-between.

 Read my guide here if you’re suffering from swirl marks.

-The material used will also affect the price of the cover, so if it’s just a cheap, almost disposable cover that you need for a temporary use.
+The material used will also affect the price of the cover.
+So, if you just need it for temporary use, a cheap, almost disposable cover will work fine.